OphidiaBigData/PyOphidia/README.rst

 Export to NetCDF file
 ^^^^^^^^^^^^^^^^^^^^^
-To export data of a data cube into a single NetCDF file:
+To export data into a single NetCDF file:

 .. code-block:: python

-   mycube2.exportnc2(output_name='subset.pyophidia',output_path='/home/ophuser')
+   mycube3.exportnc2(output_path='/home/user')

 Export to Python array
 ^^^^^^^^^^^^^^^^^^^^^^